-Welcome to Swan Valley Anglican Community Middle School – Educating our young people to thrive in the 21st century!
+Welcome to Swan Valley Anglican Community Middle Years – Educating our young people to thrive in the 21st century!

-As the Associate Principal Middle School, it is my pleasure to welcome you to the Middle School page.
+As the Associate Principal: Middle Years, it is my pleasure to welcome you to the Middle Years page.
 There is little doubt that the middle school years are an important and complex period of a student’s life.
 It is a period of rapid change and development: a period of transition and growth.
-This is why we, in the Middle School, recognise the unique needs, interests and skills of this wonderful group of young people and seek to address them by providing a rich academic experience within a caring and fostering environment.
+This is why we, in Middle Years, recognise the unique needs, interests and skills of this wonderful group of young people and seek to address them by providing a rich academic experience within a caring and fostering environment.

-I believe there are three essential aspects to our approach to Middle School:
+I believe there are three essential aspects to our approach to Middle Years:

 Ms Debbie Davies

 Associate Principal: Middle Years